13588112254/littlefs/DESIGN.md

 ## Existing designs?

-So what's out there?
+So what's already out there?
 There are, of course, many different filesystems, however they often share and borrow feature from each other.
-If we only look at power-loss resilience and wear leveling, we can narrow these down to only a handful of designs.
+If we look at power-loss resilience and wear leveling, we can narrow these down to a handful of designs.

 <!-- pic here? -->

-1. First we have the non-resilient block based filesystems, such as FAT and ext2.
+1. First we have the non-resilient, block based filesystems, such as FAT and ext2.
 These are the the earliest filesystem designs and often the most simple.
 Here storage is divided into blocks, with each file being stored in a collection of blocks.
-Without modifications, these filesystems are not power-loss resilient, so updating a file is a simple as rewriting the blcoks in place.
+Without modifications, these filesystems are not power-loss resilient, so updating a file is a simple as rewriting the blocks in place.

    Because of their simplicity, these filesystems are usually both the fastest and smallest.
 However the lack of power resilience is, of course, bad, and